Alexei Navalny is the latest Putin critic to die in suspicious circumstances

 Another famous poisoning was the case of Sergei Skripal, 66, a retired military intelligence colonel who fell ill, together with daughter Yulia, during a visit to the English cathedral city of Salisbury in 2018.
 Skripal had earlier served 13 years in a Russian jail for working with the British spy agency MI6 to identify Russian spies in Europe.

-Skripal and his daughter survived the poisoning, which British doctors said had been caused by the nerve agent Novichok — the same substance used against Navalny.
+Skripal and his daughter survived the poisoning, which British doctors said was caused by the nerve agent Novichok — the same substance used against Navalny.

 Anna Politkovskaya